compor/ClassifyLoops/README.md

-# LLVM SimplifyLoopExits opt pass
+# LLVM ClassifyLoops opt pass

 Transform loop with multiple exits to use a single exit.